etingof/pysnmp/README.md

 Documentation
 -------------

-Notes on library design and API could be read at [pysnmp project site](http://pysnmp.sf.net/).
+Library documentation and examples can be found at the [pysnmp project site](http://pysnmp.sf.net/).

-If something does not work as expected,
+If something does not work as expected, please
 [open an issue](https://github.com/etingof/pysnmp/issues) at GitHub or post your question [on Stack Overflow](http://stackoverflow.com/questions/ask) or try browsing pysnmp
 [mailing list archives](https://sourceforge.net/p/pyasn1/mailman/pysnmp-users/).

-Finally, your PRs are warmly welcome! ;-)
+Bug reports and PRs are appreciated! ;-)

 Copyright (c) 2005-2017, [Ilya Etingof](mailto:etingof@gmail.com).
 All rights reserved.